benyap/resolve-tspaths/README.md

 Use this flag to print verbose logs to the console.

+This option is only available when using the CLI.

 #### `--noEmit`

 Use this flag to not emit any changes to your files.
 Recommended to be used with `--verbose` for debugging which files the program will change if you don't use `--noEmit`.

+This option is only available when using the CLI.

 ## Comparison to existing packages